SM and ME General Course Requirements

 [Part of the Policies of the CHD, August 2019]

 The following course requirements apply to all SEAS S.M. and M.E. degrees.
 Note that the term "course" refers to a standard Harvard semester-length "half course", i.e., a 4-unit FAS course or its equivalent.
+2-unit courses such as AP 299qr count as "half of a course" in the context of these requirements.

 - Eight letter-graded courses are required for the degree (or twelve for the S.M. in Data Science.).
 As many of these as possible should be SEAS 200-level courses.
 M.E. students must take eight additional non-letter-graded research-oriented courses at the 300-level that result in the completion of the required M.E. thesis.